Xylophone and Marimba Building E-Books from Jim McCarthy

 • Maybe you need instruments for the classroom that are not considered toys by the students, but are still small enough to have one for each student...

-There are a few “Bass Xylophones” with large box resonators - but the last time I checked they cost almost $1000!
+... of course there are a few “Bass Xylophones” with large box resonators - but the last time I checked they cost almost $1000!
 And they still sit on the floor and don’t have individually resonated notes.

 Sit down on carpet = children’s instrument